Amazon is super-sizing, as the company’s Chinese arm entered into the freight forwarding business.

 Alibaba announced plans to fatten its fraud department.

 Alibaba’s Piracy Past

-In 1999, Jack Ma had an idea: connect Chinese manufacturers with overseas buyers – online.
+In 1999, Jack Ma had his “a-ha” moment: Connect Chinese manufacturers with overseas buyers – online.
 And abracadabra, Alibaba.com was born.
 By 2012, financial analysts were valuing the company at about $150 billion.

 But everything wasn’t red dragons and lucky koi.
 Though profitable, Alibaba was also morphing into a piracy bazaar.

 The counterfeit crisis reached critical mass in the late noughties when U.S. trade officials granted Alibaba and its eBay-esque component, Taobao Marketplace, a spot on the “Notorious Markets” list.